lambdacms/lambdacms/README.md

 # Setting up a site with LambdaCms

-This guides you through the steps of setting up a site with LambdaCms.
+This section guides you through the steps of setting up a site with LambdaCms.

 ### Prerequisites